microsoft/teams-ai/js/samples/04.ai.e.chainedActions.devOpsBot/README.md

     -   [Further reading](#further-reading)

 <!-- /code_chunk_output -->

-This is a conversational bot for Microsoft Teams that demonstrates how you could build a DevOps bot.
-The bot uses the gpt-3.5-turbo model to chat with Teams users and perform DevOps action such as create, update, triage and summarize work items.

 This sample illustrates basic conversational bot behavior in Microsoft Teams.
 The bot is built to allow GPT to facilitate the conversation on its behalf, using only a natural language prompt file to guide it.